-The adjacent diagram illustrates the different ways that parking can be appropriately provided within future housing developments.
-1 or 2 bedroom dwellings should provide at least 1 on-plot parking space.
+The following codes illustrate the different ways that parking can be appropriately provided within future housing developments.
+1 or 2 bedroom dwellings should provide at least 1 onplot parking space.
 Dwellings with 3 or more bedrooms should provide 2 on-plot parking spaces.